kubevirt/community/design-proposals/api-review.md

 Kubernetes has a very well-defined process for api-reviews.
 Taking an inspiration from that, KubeVirt should have the
 following:

-- A specific community call for sig-api-reviewer
+- A specific community call for sig-api
 - In this call all the PRs with api-facing changes will be reviewed.
-Check list of items to check in the call
+Check list of items to go through in the call
   - does the PR introduce breaking changes?
   - can the API changes be better?
   - Any other communication that is needed for contributor to move forward.